HubSpot/Rosetta/FEATURES.md

 }
 ```

-You would then register this module with the `ObjectMapper` being used for Rosetta operations.
+And then you would need to register this module with the `ObjectMapper` being used for Rosetta operations.

 ## Providing your own ObjectMapper